 4. Aruba - Besides being one of the most rainbow-friendly islands in the Caribbean, the country has been welcoming Americans since July 10th.
 The country has mask mandates, testing requirements before entry, and has placed limits on groups' size.
 The beautiful beaches are open, with amenities at each resort varying based on the respective company's own response plans.
 Dreaming relaxing on a beach in Aruba, check out the county's entry requirements here.

 A common thread across all destinations is that any travel that happens this year will be much more relaxed and subdue than we may be used to.
 Many locations continue to limit groups' size and restrict which kinds of venues can be open.
 For example, in Aruba, bars and night clubs aren't open yet, but in Florida, they are reopening on September 14th.

 If you're a cruiser at heart, we are still in a holding pattern to find out what the CDC will do at the end of September.
 The bright spot of hope is that MSC and Costa have been operating in Germany and Italy for the last few weeks and have shown success at managing cruising in a COVID-19 world.
 As soon as I hear about an update to cruising, I'll share it with everyone!

 Rainbow Getaways is a full-service travel agency that specializes in travel for the LGBTQ community and our allies.
 We partner with destinations across the globe to fully customize each getaway.
-If you're still trying to figure out what to do with your PTO this year, send me a message.
+If you're still trying to figure out what to do with your PTO this year, schedule your free consultation today.
 Together, we'll find the perfect way to get you some R&R that doesn't involve your home.